companieshouse/ansible-collection-general/roles/ssh_key/README.md

 # Ansible Role: SSH Key

-An [Ansible Galaxy](https://galaxy.ansible.com/) role for retrieving and installing an SSH private key from Hashicorp Vault onto an Ansible controller host, primarily for use in Docker containers as part of a CI/CD workflow.
+An [Ansible Galaxy](https://galaxy.ansible.com/) role for retrieving and installing an SSH private key from Hashicorp Vault onto an Ansible controller host, primarily for use in ephemeral containers as part of a CI/CD workflow.

 ## Requirements

-* This role depends on the [community.hashi_vault](https://galaxy.ansible.com/community/hashi_vault?extIdCarryOver=true&sc_cid=701f2000001OH7YAAW) collection which must be installed before the role can be used
-  * The [hvac](https://pypi.org/project/hvac/) Python module is required as a dependency of the `community.hashi_vault` Ansible module
+- The [hvac](https://pypi.org/project/hvac/) Python module is required as a dependency of the `community.hashi_vault` Ansible collection
-* The private key should be stored as a base-64 encoded string in a key named `ssh_private_key` at the Vault path specified by the variable `hashicorp_vault_private_key_path`:
+- The private key should be stored as a base-64 encoded string in a key named `ssh_private_key` at the Vault path specified by the variable `ssh_key_vault_path`:

 ```json
 {